Star Wars Celebration: Celebration V

 Lucasfilm announced in 2008 that a US-based four-day Star Wars convention called "Celebration V" would be held in the summer of 2010.
 In July 2008, Steve Sansweet, director of content management and head of fan relations for Lucasfilm, announced that Baltimore, Minneapolis, Chicago, Indianapolis, Los Angeles, Anaheim, and Orlando, Florida were competing to host this event.
 Organizers anticipated that 30,000 Star Wars fans would attend no matter which city was selected.

 Reed Exhibitions and Lucasfilm announced on December 3, 2009, that Orlando would host the event.
-Celebration V took place at the Orange County Convention Center from August 12–15, 2010.
+Celebration V took place at the Orange County Convention Center from August 12 to 15, 2010.
 The convention celebrated the 30th anniversary of the second Star Wars movie, The Empire Strikes Back.
 It also included many features of previous Celebrations (such as Star Wars celebrity appearances, costume contests, and other fan events) as well as a special one-hour interview between Jon Stewart and George Lucas called "The Main Event".
 Celebration V marked the first American Celebration appearance for Mark Hamill (Luke Skywalker) and the last American appearance for Caroline Blakiston (Mon Mothma).
 Attendance was estimated at 32,000.

 Lucas also made an appearance at the nearby Disney's Hollywood Studios to take part in the "Last Tour to Endor Event", which provided special entertainment for those individuals who attended "Celebration V".

 Celebration VI

-StarWarsCelebration.com announced on June 2, 2011, that Celebration VI would be held in Orlando, FL at the Orange County Convention Center (OCCC) from August 16–19, 2012.
-The date was later changed to August 23–26, 2012.
+StarWarsCelebration.com announced on June 2, 2011, that Celebration VI would be held in Orlando, FL at the Orange County Convention Center (OCCC) from August 16 to 19, 2012.
+The event was later delayed by a week.
 The convention was held in the same hall of the OCCC as was Celebration V, with a very similar format.
 Several celebrities returned for appearances at this Celebration (including Mark Hamill, Carrie Fisher, and Anthony Daniels), and this event marked the first American Celebration attended by Ian McDiarmid.
 George Lucas had not been scheduled to attend, but made a "surprise" appearance.
 The event hosted the announcement of Star Wars Detours.
 Attendance was estimated at 35,000 people.